naruepan2/ABAP-ALV-LVC-with-MVC-Concept/README.md

 ## Demo application

-The report YDEMO_APP_V2 is a sample application with a simple dynpro and two ALV grids in it.
+The report YDEMO_LVC_LIST_APP is a sample application with a simple dynpro and two ALV grids in it.

 ![image](https://user-images.githubusercontent.com/57941447/200183813-4b2f9699-4a11-494a-9dd1-7c0e754c7304.png)